zapper-95/optimism-package/README.md

         # Defaults to True
         fund_dev_accounts: true

+        # The number of seconds that a proof must be mature before it can be used to finalize a withdrawal.
+        withdrawal_delay: 604800

+        # Sets the fee withdrawal network (0 for L1, 1 for L2) for baseFee, l1FeeVault, sequencerFee,
+        fee_withdrawal_network: 0

+        # An additional number of seconds a dispute game must wait before it can be used to finalize a withdrawal.
+        dispute_game_finality_delay: 302400

       # Default batcher configuration
       batcher_params:
         # The Docker image that should be used for the batcher; leave blank to use the default op-batcher image